TTT-2/ttt_addon_graphics/README.md

 # TTT addon graphics
-Icons and texturestextures for TTT2, TTTC and other small addons by Alf21
+Icons and textures for TTT2, TTTC and other small addons by Alf21